nanotech-empa/simpleNFB/README.md

     - imageBrowser: view SXM data and export images with information
     - spectrumBrowser: view and compile DAT files

-### the browsers are intended to be used with the line: %matplotlib widget
+### The browsers are intended to be used with the line: %matplotlib widget
+### Relies on spmpy to read nanonis file data, periodic updates of this module should be performed.
 ## Optional:

 jupyter_launch_script.bat can be used to directly open jupyter notebooks from the windows file browser.